 How Long Does It Last?

-It usually takes two full 30-40 minute sessions to complete this look and when you’re done you can go up to 18 months without a touch up.
+It usually takes two full 30-40 minute sessions to complete this look and when you’re done you can go up to 18 months without a touch up—far longer than less permanent brow treatments such as henna brows.
 Talk about some long-term brow perks.

 In the days after your treatment, be extremely gentle with your new brow babies.
 You’ll want to avoid heavy workouts, saunas, or steam rooms to avoid getting them wet.
 Don’t wax or pluck that area and gently massage coconut oil on top of it every night.
 It’s also a good idea to avoid using retinol face treatments for a week or so after, since burning brows and harsh chems don’t mix.

-Anytime you make a cut in your body you’re susceptible to infection so it’s important to keep the area clean.
+Anytime you make a cut in your body you’re susceptible to infection, whether it’s a semipermanent lip blush or a papercut, so it’s important to keep the area clean.
 All in all your risk is low if you go to a vetted professional.
 For additional peace of mind, you can check that the person handling your microblading is accredited by the American Academy of Micropigmentation, Society of Permanent Cosmetic Professionals (SPCP), or similar.

 Ready to take the microblading plunge?
 Browse brow-professionals and book an appointment today on StyleSeat.